construction worker in PPE on a mine site looking towards a haulage truck

 3. You Don’t Need a Degree — But Training is Essential

-Depending on your role, you may also need specific machinery training, such as:
+Most trade roles require vocational education — not a university degree.
+Depending on your role, you may need specific training in machinery like:

 • Moxy Truck operation